 Night came to Suchitoto abruptly as the sun disappeared behind the smooth cone of Guazapa.
 Overhead, stars gleamed like grains of sugar sprinkled on black velvet.

 |Village of Suchitoto|

-In the streets, children darted between abandoned, burned-out buildings, shooting at one another with black cap pistols that looked chillingly like the 9 mm Smith & Wessons carried on the hips of the garrison’s army officers.
+In the streets, children darted between abandoned, burned-out buildings, shooting at one another with black cap pistols that looked chillingly like the 9 mm Smith & Wesson pistols carried on the hips of the garrison’s army officers.

 “Look at what the war is doing to our children,” Cotto said.
 “In America, the children play cowboys and Indians.
-Here they play soldier and guerillas.
+Here they play soldiers and guerillas.
 It is a depressing game.”